 Goodwill represents the excess of the purchase price over the fair value of net tangible and intangible assets acquired in a business combination.
 The Company evaluates goodwill for impairment annually at October 1 and whenever events or circumstances make it more likely than not that impairment may have occurred.
 The Company has determined that its business comprises one reporting unit.
-The Company has the option to first assess qualitative factors to determine whether events or circumstances indicate it is more likely than not that the fair value of a reporting unit is greater than its carrying amount, in which case a quantitative impairment test is not required.
+The Company has the option to first assess qualitative factors to determine whether events or circumstances indicate it is more likely than not that the fair value of a reporting unit is greater than its carrying amount.
+Factors the Company considers in performing a qualitative assessment include, but are not limited to, general macroeconomic conditions, industry and market conditions, company financial performance, changes in strategy and other relevant entity-specific events.
+If the Company elects to bypass the qualitative assessment or does not pass the qualitative assessment, a quantitative assessment is performed.